metaplex-foundation/docs/docs/token-metadata/v1.1.0/overview.md

 - Depreciation of V1 Instructions: These will now show a deprecation warning but will work fine
 - CreateMetadataAccount
 - UpdateMetadataAccount
 - CreateMasterEdition -> This may be confusing that there is no `V2` but for historical reasons this instruction is `V2`.
-The V1 had its name changed in abackward incompatible way see `DeprecatedCreateMasterEdition`
+The V1 had its name changed in a backward incompatible way see `DeprecatedCreateMasterEdition`

 Removals: